UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

 URock
 -----
 #.
 Open the URock interface (*UMEP > Processing > Urban Wind Field: URock*).
 Here you can make a lot of settings (divided into two figures).
-   We will use a wind speed of 4 m/s with a wind direction set to 110 degrees.
+   We will use a wind speed of 2 m/s with a wind direction set to 200\u00B0.
 To increase the speed of the calculations we will use 4 meter horizontal and vertical resolutions.
    When all the settings are made, click **Run**.

     .. figure:: /images/ThermalComfort/URock1.png